HTTP-APIs/http-apis.github.io/pages/GSoC-21.md

 ## 3. General Improvements in [agent](https://github.com/HTTP-APIs/hydra-python-agent).
 ### Key points
 The agent is a super cool way to interact with a hydra server, but there is lot of room for improvement.
 Some parts of this project can be:
-- Improving the UI/UX of the agent.
+- Improving the UI/UX of the agent
-- Add graph interaction events/actions support.
+- Add graph interaction events/actions support
-- Making the agent more responsive.
+- Making the agent more responsive
-- Generalising the agent so that it works with any hydra enabled API.
-Right now the agent is strongly tied up with hydrus.
+- Generalising the agent so that it works with any hydra enabled API, right now the agent is strongly tied up with hydrus
-- Implement sync-mechanism for non-hydrus Hydra servers.
-(No backend updates pushed from the server)
-- Optimise the graph storage and search mechanism in the client.
+- Optimise the graph storage and search mechanism in the client
-- Implement better design patterns for the frontend code.

-**Skills Required**:
+- Bring on par hydrus and hydra-python-agent
+- Display object instances in the graph too realtime
+- Deploy with docker container so that other people can use it on the web without having to install it locally

+### Skills Required
 - Python
 - Hydra
 - ReactJS